raul23/web-crawler/README.rst

 -t, --http-timeout TIMEOUT              HTTP timeout in seconds. (default: 120) -d, --delay-requests DELAY              Delay in seconds between HTTP requests. (default: 2)

+`:warning:` don't use a delay (``-d``) too short (e.g. 0.5 second between HTTP requests) because you will overwhelm the server and your IP address will eventually get banned.

 `:star:`

   The following are **required** input/ouput arguments: